Science7 min read

 Vision boards work by programming your RAS to notice opportunities, resources, and people aligned with your goals.
 You're not attracting things—you're becoming aware of what was always there.

 Mental imagery is mandatory in Olympic training programs.
+It's also the secret weapon of stars like Jim Carrey and Oprah Winfrey.
 Here's why:

 Visualized every possible race scenario, including equipment failures, before every competition